Shafiga Efendizadeh: Early life and family

 Shafiga Efendizadeh was born on March 19, 1883, in the village of Atskuri in the Akhaltsikhe uezd of the Tiflis Governorate, into the family of educator Hafiz Mahammademin Sheikhzadeh.
-She received her first education at home, alongside her younger sister.
+She received her early education at home, alongside her younger sister.
 In 1896, her family moved to Nukha, where at the age of 14, Shafiga began teaching in a class established for girls by her father.
 Later, she took exams at the Religious Council of the Caucasus and at the III Aleksandrovski Men's Gymnasium in Baku, obtaining a certificate to teach Turkish language and Sharia law at elementary schools.
 In 1901, she obtained a teaching certificate at the Religious Council of the Caucasus in Tiflis, and from that year onwards, she began teaching the Azerbaijani language at the Empress Alexandra Russian Muslim Boarding School for Girls, founded by Haji Zeynalabdin Taghiyev.
 Later, she extensively studied Persian, Russian, and Arabic languages, as well as classical Eastern literature.
 Additionally, she taught classes at women's pedagogical school courses.

-Shafiga was married with Aladdin Afandiyev, who was also a teacher and they had two sons: Adil (born in 1907) and Fuad (born in 1909).
+Shafiga was married to Aladdin Afandiyev, who was also a teacher.
+They had two sons: Adil (born in 1907) and Fuad (born in 1909).
 In 1918, during the March Days, Shafiga Efendizadeh and her family left Baku in late August, moved to Akhaltsikhe, and from there to Istanbul, Turkey.
 During the journey, she lost her husband and sister.
 Shafiga returned to Baku in April 1919.